-Good news for truck transport companies in June.
-Due to the first relaxation of the corona measures, such as the gradual opening of the inner-European borders, the transport flow can initially be restarted.
-However, the shipping companies are showing the opposite.
+Good news for truck transport companies in June: The first relaxation of the Corona measures, such as the gradual opening of intra-European borders, means that the flow of transport in the logistics sector can start up again for the time being.
+However, the opposite is evident among shipping companies.
 Many transport ships were temporarily taken out of service at the beginning of June; 11,3% 11.3% of the container fleets worldwide are unused and are lying in the ports.
 Most of these are in Asia - more than ever before.
 Some of the crews are also not yet allowed to disembark and remain in quarantine.
 So while global waterborne transports are at a standstill, air freight traffic continues to increase at an above-average rate.
 This can be attributed to the fact that many companies have switched to air freight transport for onward transportation at short notice in order to avoid ongoing storage costs for increased inventories.
 This has proven to be particularly problematic in the current situation.

-The sudden change in consumer demand for certain products, triggered by the Corona crisis, is prompting companies to react accordingly by placing repeat orders.
-As many supply chains show a lack of information transparency and long lead times, the consequence is the bullwhip-effect.The result: dramatically high inventory levels, which experts, say can only be reduced slowly.
+The sudden change in consumer demand for certain products, triggered by the Corona crisis, causes logistics managers in companies to react accordingly with repeat orders.
+As many supply chains show a lack of information transparency as well as long lead times, the consequence is the bullwhip-effect.The result: dramatically high inventory levels, which experts, say can only be reduced slowly.
 Companies lose liquidity in the short term, which is no longer available for further necessary investments.

 In addition, many companies want to review and diversify the reliability of their suppliers.
 In the future, there will only be a few that rely on a single source of supply.
-This rethinking is being increased by the trends towards regionalisation, which is intended to ease the burden on global supply chains.
-For many companies that were or still are affected by supply bottlenecks, including the European pharmaceutical industry in particular, dependence on China, for example, was a major problem.
-Recourse to more regional suppliers would dissolve this dependency, and from a cost perspective this could also be profitable in the future, as wages in China are increasingly aligned with the European standard and industry 4.0 offers new production opportunities.
+This rethinking is being increased by the trends towards regionalisationwhich is intended to relieve the global supply chains.
+For many companies that were or still are affected by supply bottlenecks, including especially the European pharmaceutical industry, dependence on China, for example, was a major problem.
+Relying on more regional logistics service providers would break this dependency and could also be profitable from a cost perspective in the future, as wages in China are increasingly aligned with the European norm and Industry 4.0 offers new production opportunities.